 If the results of the test are not enough to be compliant, these financial institutions will need to address these issues.
 As of now, climate stress tests do not have any direct impact on institutions.
 However, it is expected that in the future climate stress tests could directly determine the cost of capital and capital requirements.

 The main goal of climate stress tests is to make sure that every entity is doing what it can to fight climate change.
 Being able to implement sustainable practices in their business model, will be an advantage for the planet and for the stakeholders.
 The main goal of the climate stress test is to help institutions to lower the climate risks they are exposed to.
-Eventually rebalancing their portfolios, and adjusting their strategies based on this.
+Eventually rebalanced their portfolios, and adjusted their strategies based on this.
 Even if some financial institutions do not want to comply with these new mandates, at some point they will be forced to integrate climate risk management into their business model.

 Factors influencing climate stress tests